GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 initial_condition = get_initial_condition_for_event(puysegur, row_index, force_file_download=TRUE)
 ```

-### ***Extracting the tsunami time-series for a particular event at a particular hazard point***
+### ***Extracting the tsunami time-series for a particular scenario at a particular hazard point***

-Here we show how to read a flow time-series for a given earthquake event, at a
+Here we show how to read a flow time-series for a given earthquake scenario, at a
 given hazard point.
 To do this, you have to know the hazard point `gaugeID`,
 which can be found by examining the maximum-stage vs exceedance-rate datasets (csv
 and shapefile), or by using the interactive hazard point viewer above. (***In the